 Of course, I decided to make bread hoping to warm my apartment and myself with the smell of freshly baked challah.
 For now, the dough is proofing.

 Meanwhile, I am trying to start assembling something I’ve been thinking for a while now – a family cookbook with recipes and stories of my multi-cultural, multi-national, multi-continental family.
-Now, when my dad is gone, the urgency and importance of this project seems as timely as ever.
-Neither myself, nor our girls want to loose something as precious as culinary memories of the family that is a big part of our joint history.
+Now, when my dad is gone, the urgency and importance of this project seem as timely as ever.
+Neither myself nor our girls want to lose something as precious as culinary memories of the family that is a big part of our joint history.

 I went to my mom to press her about writing at least some of the recipes that I remember from my childhood.
 Among other memorabilia, she pulled out a tiny book.

 Her version is from 1988 and has only 192 pages, but has a trove of recipes that made me immediately nostalgic – no pictures, no glossy pages, but still.
 Looking at preservation pages, I had a strong pull to make “lecho” – essentially bell peppers in the thick tomato sauce.
 The version from the book is the closest to the one I remember – just peppers, no other vegetables.

 I took one each of red, yellow and green peppers and sauteed them cut into bite-size pieces in the thick tomato sauce adding some salt, pepper and dried oregano.
 I put it in the jar while hot, and in the refrigerator, once it cooled off.